-- 1.9.3.
+- iii.
+The list of commodity derivative product eligible for liquidity enhancement shall be disseminated to the market. - iv.
+Any commodity that is classified as 'Sensitive Commodity' by the Exchange, shall not be eligible for LES. - v.
+If any commodity derivative product is 'liquid' on any of the exchanges i.e. there is at least one exchange where the average daily turnover in Options or/and Futures on similar underlying commodity is more than or equal to INR 200 crore for agricultural and agri-processed commodity, and INR 1000 crore for non-agricultural commodity during the last six months, then no other exchange is eligible to launch LES on the same derivative product, unless the exchange where the product is liquid, has itself also launched a LES on said product. - 1.9.3.
 The incentives under LES shall be transparent and measurable, and may take either of the following: - i.
 Discount in fees, adjustment in fees in other segments or cash payment The incentives during a financial year shall not exceed 25% of the net profits or 25% of the free reserves of the exchange, whichever is higher, as per the audited financial statements of the preceding financial year. - ii.
 Shares, including options and warrants, of the exchange The shares that may accrue on exercise of warrants or options, given as incentives under all liquidity enhancement scheme, during a financial year, shall not exceed 25% of the issued and outstanding shares of the stock exchange as on the last day of the preceding financial year.
 Further, the exchange shall ensure that this is in compliance with the SECC Regulations at all times. - 1.9.4.
 An exchange in early years of its formation /commencement of business may not be able to generate profits or have free reserves from business operations.
-In this regard, such exchanges are exempted, during their first five years of operation from the date of SEBI's approval for commencement/recommencement of their business, from the applicability of abovementioned para (clauses given in 1.9.3 above)13 subject to adherence to the following conditions: - i.
-The yearly incentives that such an exchange can earmark for LES shall not exceed 25% of the audited net-worth of the said exchange as on the last day of the previous financial year. - ii.
-Such exchange shall create a reserve specifically to meet its LES incentives/expenses and transfer funds to such reserve accordingly.
-However, such reserves shall not be included in the calculation of exchange net worth. - iii.
-Such exchange shall continuously comply with the minimum networth requirements as per SECC Regulations.
+In this regard, such exchanges are exempted, during their first five years of operation from the date of SEBI's approval for commencement/recommencement of their business, from the applicability of abovementioned para (clauses given in 1.9.3 above)15 subject to adherence to the following conditions: - i.
+The yearly incentives that such an exchange can earmark for LES shall not exceed 25% of the audited net-worth of the said exchange as on the last day of the previous financial year.

-13 Inserted via SEBI Circular No SEBI/HO/CDMRD/DNPMP/CIR/P/2019/84 dated July 26, 2019
+15 Inserted via SEBI Circular No SEBI/HO/CDMRD/DNPMP/CIR/P/2019/84 dated July 26, 2019